Icon All

 #2 Decide

-Structured decision-making process that weighs up the avalanche situation, the danger and the consequences
+• Structured decision-making process that weighs up the avalanche situation, the danger, and the consequences

-Deliberate avoidance of algorithms and rigid decision-making rules
+• Conscious decision not to use algorithms and rigid decision-making rules

 #3 Learning

-Reflection as a central component of the learning process
+• Reflection as a central component of the learning process

-Debriefing with the group to jointly analyze the tour
+• Debriefing with the group to jointly analyze the tour

 Integrative avalanche awareness and other methods